College Prep: Planning for a Healthy Semester

 Check out your options for virtual doctor visits.
 A quick video visit with a doctor or nurse practitioner may be enough to manage an ongoing condition or confirm minor issues such as pinkeye or sinus infections.

 This care option is expanding every year and many insurance companies, including Priority Health, work with area hospitals and other providers to offer it to their members.
-It’s an ideal option for students away at school because they can see a doctor right from their dorm room or apartment using a laptop or phone.
+It’s an ideal option for students away at school because they can see an in-network doctor right from their dorm room or apartment using a laptop or phone.

 Preventive care